-Yellow Gold Vs. White Gold.
 Many people ask, what is the difference between yellow gold and white gold?
 What is white gold made from?
+Is yellow gold pure gold?
 Which is better?
-Here’s an explanation of the differences, as well as the pros and cons of each.
+Here’s an explanation of the two gold colours’ differences, as well as the pros and cons of each one.

 What is yellow gold?

 Yellow gold – or simply, gold – is a precious metal that occurs naturally.
-It’s a very soft metal and in its purest form, it bends easily out of shape.
+This means that we can mine gold in the ground or pan it from rivers.
+Gold is a very soft metal and in its purest form, it bends easily out of shape.

-That’s why jewellers who use gold in jewellery need to mix it with harder alloy metals.
-These help to make the gold more durable and keep its shape.
+That’s why jewellers who use gold in jewellery need to mix it with harder alloy metals, like platinum and copper.
+These alloy metal blends help to make gold more durable and keep its shape, which is ideal for jewellery items like rings.

 What is white gold?

-White gold doesn’t exist naturally.
-We make it from yellow gold that has been combined with white precious metal alloys like palladium and silver.
-These give the gold a paler colour, as well as more rigidity.
+White gold doesn’t exist in its own right.
+In other words, you cannot find it in nature, it has to be made.
+White gold is created by mixing pure (yellow) gold with white precious metal alloys like palladium, platinum and silver.
+These give the yellow gold a whiter colour, as well as more rigidity.

-Additionally, white gold is given a final coating with a rare, silvery-white metal called rhodium.
-It gives white gold its white, luminous sheen.
+Additionally, white gold is given a final coating of rhodium.
+Rhodium is a rare, hard silvery-white metal that’s very similar to platinum.
+It gives white gold jewellery a luminous-white sheen and protects the gold alloy underneath from scratches and dents.

-You may have heard the term “carat”, commonly abbreviated with the letter “K”.
-It’s a measurement used to describe the purity of gold.
+You may have heard the term “karat”, commonly abbreviated with the letter “K”.
+It is a measurement used to describe the purity of gold.
+This same measurement applies to both yellow gold and white gold (and in fact, any gold colour, including rose gold).

-We measure carats on a scale of 24, where “24 carat” (or 24K) represents pure gold.
-9K gold is therefore 37.5% gold, and 18K gold is 75% gold.
-The remainder is a mixture of precious alloy metals we use to harden the gold.
+We measure carats on a scale of 24.
+The highest measurement is “24 karats” (or 24K) which represents pure gold.
+This means that 9K yellow gold or white gold contains 37.5% pure gold.
+In turn, 18K yellow gold or white gold contains 75% pure gold.
+The remaining percentages are a mixture of alloy metals.

 Yellow gold pros and cons